haokeyingxiao/haoke/UPGRADE-6.5.md

 If you used the dev-dependency from platform in your project, please install the `psalm` package directly into your project.

 ## Double OptIn customers will be active by default
-If the double opt in feature for the customer registration is enabled the customer accounts will be set active by default starting from Shopware 6.6.0.0.
+If the double opt in feature for the customer registration is enabled the customer accounts will be set active by default starting from Haoke 6.6.0.0.
 The validation now only considers if the customer has the double opt in registration enabled, i.e. the database value `customer.double_opt_in_registration` equals `1` and if there exists an double opt in date in `customer.double_opt_in_confirm_date`.

 ## Custom fields in cart
 Custom fields will now be removed from the cart for performance reasons.
 Add the to the allow list with CartBeforeSerializationEvent if you need them in cart.